microsoft/SelfTune/README.md

 Once we define the parameters to be tuned, we can create an instance of the parameter learning problem for SelfTune.
 A description of the model hyperparameters and the best practices when defining these values is defined below.

 - <strong>opt</strong> - The optimization algorithm to use.
 Currently, we only support the `bluefin` algorithm.
 - <strong>feedback</strong> - The type of feedback update.
 The feedback can be either `onepoint` or `twopoint`. `onepoint` is recommended when the reward function changes with time i.e., it is not possible to query the reward function at the same set of parameters twice and expect the same reward.
-In settings (e.g., simulations) where it is possible to obtain the reward at two different set of parameters, `twopoint` is prefered since it is more sample-efficient and converges faster.
+In settings (e.g., simulations) where it is possible to obtain the reward at two different sets of parameters, `twopoint` is prefered since it is more sample-efficient and converges faster.

 Along with the above arguments, the user can also optionally provide
 - <strong>eta</strong> - The learning rate.
 - <strong>delta</strong> - The exploration radius.
-- <strong>random_state</strong> - The random seed used to initialize the numpy pseudo-random number generator in the library.
+- <strong>random_state</strong> - The seed used to initialize the pseudo-random number generator in the library.
 - <strong>eta_decay_rate</strong> - The decay rate of eta.